James Parkinson: Death and memorials

 Parkinson died on 21 December 1824, after a stroke that interfered with his speech.
 He bequeathed his houses in Langthorne to his sons and wife, and his apothecary's shop to his son John.
 His collection of organic remains was given to his wife, and much of it was sold in 1827; a catalogue of the sale has never been found.
 He was buried at St. Leonard's Church, Shoreditch.

 Parkinson's life is commemorated with a stone tablet inside the church of St Leonard's, Shoreditch, where he was a member of the congregation; the exact site of his grave is not known and his body may lie in the crypt or in the churchyard.
 A blue plaque at 1 Hoxton Square marks the site of his home.
 Several fossils were named after him.

-No portrait of him is known.
-A photograph sometimes identified as an image of him is of a dentist of the same name; he died before the invention of photography.
+There is no known portrait of him.
+A photograph sometimes identified as an image of him is either a dentist of the same name or James Cumine Parkinson (1832–87) who became a lighthouse keeper in Tasmania.
+Parkinson died before the invention of photography.

 World Parkinson's Day is held each year on his birthday, 11 April.
 In addition to the eponymous disease, Parkinson is commemorated in the names of several fossil organisms, including the ammonite Parkinsonia parkinsoni, the crinoid Apiocrinus parkinsoni, the snail Rostellaria parkinsoni, and the tree Nipa parkinsoni.